smart-on-fhir/smart-on-fhir.github.io/profiles/clinical-data.md

 * **Insurance Requirement:** At least $5,000,000 coverage for claims arising out of wrongful release of personal information in any form that is in the care, custody and control of Data User.

-**If you'd like to obtain access to these data, and think you may qualify, please fill out the [request form](https://smarthealthit.org/de-identified-sample-data/) on our website.
+**If you'd like to obtain access to these data, and think you may qualify, please fill out the [request form](https://smarthealthit.org/de-identified-sample-data/) on our website.**
-We will be in touch shortly after receiving your request!**